-Available onsite and online just one Friday/Saturday per month
+Available onsite and online just one consecutive Friday and Saturday per month.

 The UT-Austin Master’s in Engineering Management program combines core management curriculum and engineering technical courses giving engineers a tech-savvy alternative to a traditional MBA.
 This program is designed to meet the growing demand for technical leaders who have the ability to manage business change and solve problems with innovative solutions.